When creative content has the power to save a whole industry

 Inviting politicians and media on board

-To launch The Livestock Collective, Lush worked with Ludman to create an engaging invitation that was impossible to refuse, in the form of a video blog.
-“Once we had created the footage on board a ship, I sent it out to every politician in W.A., asking them to come and have a look at a loading vessel,” said Ludman.
+To launch The Livestock Collective, Lush worked with Ludeman to create an engaging invitation that was impossible to refuse, in the form of a video blog.
+“Once we had created the footage on board a ship, I sent it out to every politician in W.A., asking them to come and have a look at a loading vessel,” said Ludeman.